Creativity, they say, is solving problems with no apparent solutions.

 Acknowledging and describing the problem is sometimes half the battle.

 Something is wrong.
-You can’t see what, how or why.
+You don’t know what, how or why.

 State the nature of the problem, then leave a huge blank space where the answers will eventually be pinned or drawn.